AmericanPhilosophicalSociety/aspace-wb-scripts/README.md

 # To do

 - Replace language vocabulary with one that uses ISO639-2B where different to ISO639-3 (~20 cases).
 Probably necessary to replace the json extraction with something that uses the ISO639 library.
 Alternatively, have an ISO639-2B vocabulary of these differences and reference that, as they are unlikely to change.
+- Find a way to make simpler the process of making a new fields list.
+Perhaps a dedicated script that could generate a new csv from required fields?
+- Add warning to user to make new rows in output of Filled_to_WB.py if any field_member_of is empty.
+- Validate_Filled.py check for padding amount.
+- After upgrade to ArchivesSpace v4, adapt Bulk Update Spreadsheet instructions and check for any discrepency between old and new sheets.